nicferrari/backtester/README.md

 Check the examples folder for more!
 <br>

+### Examples
+- backtesting: testing long-short sma cross with or without commission fees
+- compare: comparing different strategies
+- modify_strategy: how to modify a strategy in long-only, short-only, reverse

 ## Disclaimer <br>
 This software is provided for educational and research purposes only.<br>